-In addition to tuition, estimated costs for students who complete the courses listed below are books, \$2,182; class fees, \$65; and universal fee, \$1,728.
+In addition to tuition, estimated costs for students who complete the courses listed below are books, \$2,200; class fees, \$213; and universal fee, \$2,304.
 Contact the Financial Aid Office at 503.399.5018 to find out if you qualify for help with these costs.

 An associate of applied science degree is awarded upon successful completion of the required 96 credit hours with a grade of "C" or better in all courses.
 These include the 60 credit hours listed under general education requirements, 36 credit hours of Criminal Justice core requirements.

 Course Title Credit Hours

-CIS101 Computing Concepts (or higher) 3 or
+CIS101 Computing Concepts (or higher) 3

+or

-BA131 Business Computing
+BA131 Business Computing 4

+or

 CA100 Beginning Computing

 COMM218 Interpersonal Communication

+or

 Communications elective 4

-MTH060 Introductory Algebra+ (or higher)
+MTH060 Introductory Algebra+ (or higher) 4

-PE185ES Tactical Athlete (plus 2 additional PE courses) 3 or

-CJ104A CJ Personal Defense-Beginning1 and

-CJ104B CJ Personal Defense-Intermediate

-CJ104C CJ Personal Defense-Advanced 1 or

-Physical Education elective (3 different activities).
-3
+Physical Education elective^

 WR121 Academic Composition+ 4

-CJ212 Police Report Writing
+CJ212 Police Report Writing 3

-WR227 Technical Writing4General Education electives15Arts and Letters electives12Psychology or Sociology electives+12
+or

+WR227 Technical Writing

+General Education electives

+Arts and Letters electives 12

+Psychology or Sociology electives+

+- · · · ·